Natural Supplements For Depression

-- Nearly 7% of the American population are suffering from a major depressive disorder
+- Nearly 7% of the American population is suffering from a major depressive disorder

-- Nearly 40 million people being diagnosed with anxiety disorders.
+- Almost 40 million people being diagnosed with anxiety disorders.

 - Scientists and researchers have begun to question the efficacy of these antidepressant medications.

-- Studies have also found a significant increase in antidepressant drug misuse and abuse.
-Thereby, causing people to seek more information on natural supplements for depression.
+- Studies have also found a significant increase in antidepressant drug misuse and abuse, causing people to seek more information on natural supplements for depression.

 1. Omega-3 Fatty Acids:

-I’ll admit, taking Omega 3 is my go to supplement that makes the most difference in my mood.
-I prefer OmegaBrite brand as their capsules containt 70 percent EPA (eicosapentaenoic acid).
+I’ll admit, taking Omega 3 is my go-to supplement that makes the most difference in my mood.
+I prefer the OmegaBrite brand as their capsules contain 70 percent EPA (eicosapentaenoic acid).

-I’ve used other brands which were higher in DHA which didn’t help so much, but as soon as I switched to a higher EPA to DHA ratio, my moods were so much happier.
-Studies show that EPA does more to lift our moods than DHA.
+I’ve used other brands that were higher in DHA, which didn’t help so much, but as soon as I switched to a higher EPA to DHA ratio, my moods were so much happier.
+Studies show that EPA does more to lift our spirits than DHA.

-Omega-3 Fatty Acids is an important antidepressant source.
-It is a healthy type of fat available naturally in fishes such as salmon, trout, and sardines.
-It is also available in supplement form and is sold as “Fish Oil Capsules”.
+Omega-3 Fatty Acids are an important antidepressant source.
+It is a suitable type of fat available naturally in fishes such as salmon, trout, and sardines.
+It is also available in supplement form and sold as “Fish Oil Capsules.”

-Recent studies have identified an important relationship between the human brain and gut.
+Recent studies have identified an important relationship between the human brain and the gut.

 The human gut manufactures about 80 to 90 % of the body’s serotonin – an important neurotransmitter that regulates our moods.
-It has also been found out that there is constant communication between the brain and gut.
+There is constant communication between the brain and the gut.

-This explains why anxiety and depression trigger gastrointestinal symptoms like constipation and diarrhea and why gastrointestinal disorders trigger symptoms of anxiety and depression.
+This explains why anxiety and depression trigger gastrointestinal symptoms like constipation and diarrhea and why digestive disorders trigger symptoms of anxiety and depression.

 Consuming probiotics has been found to relieve symptoms of anxiety and depression greatly.
 Probiotics are naturally available in food like these and are also available in supplement form as shown here.